Jedsadaviriya/schoolmanagmentsystem/README.md

 ## 🗂️ Modules Page

-- Create and manage school modules
+- Manage school modules
-- Add a title and description for each module
+- each module has a title and description
 - Open a detail view to access related content
 - Each module contains its own calendar